lafranceinsoumise/woocommerce-customer-order-csv-export/readme.txt

 Author: skyverge
 Tags: woocommerce
 Requires at least: 4.4
-Tested up to: 4.8
+Tested up to: 5.2.2
-WC requires at least: 2.5.5
-WC tested up to: 3.1.1
+Requires PHP: 5.6

 Easily download customers & orders in CSV format and automatically export FTP or HTTP POST on a recurring schedule

-See http://docs.woothemes.com/document/ordercustomer-csv-exporter/ for full documentation.
+See https://docs.woocommerce.com/document/ordercustomer-csv-exporter/ for full documentation.

 == Installation ==